contirobert/Weather-SwiftUI/README.md

 - Expanded CurrentWeather model including apparent temperature and wind speed
 - Included 5-day forecast

-## :white_check_mark: Getting Started
+## Getting Started

-> :warning: This app is not available on the App Store.
+> This app is not available on the App Store.

 ### Prerequisites